AkiNotBunny/drink_reminder/README.md

 ### WIP
 - **Customizable Reminder Interval**: Easily adjustable timing for reminders.

+## Download

+You can download the latest version of the Drink Reminder application from the [Releases page](https://github.com/AkiNotBunny/drink_reminder/releases).

 ## Credits

 Cat GIF shown as a reminder: 'Cat Broken Cat GIF', Tenor, https://tenor.com/byRd2.gif